-- 2. The following rights apply to students in administrative or conduct hearing board hearings which might result in social probation, suspension or expulsion: - a.
-The right to be informed in writing of all charges at least three days before any administrative hearing may proceed; - b.
-The right to waive the three-day notice of charges; - c.
-The right to have one member of the Blackburn community present at the hearing to act as support (defined as providing advice, asking questions when properly recognized, and providing emotional support); - d.
-The right to hear specific charges against them and the name(s) of the person(s) bringing charges; - e.
-The right to be present during the entire hearing, except deliberations; - f.
-The right to call witnesses whose written or oral testimony has direct bearing on the incident(s) in question; - g.
-The right to speak on their own behalf; - h.
-The right to appeal a decision (see "Appeal Procedures" in this handbook) - 3.
-Administrative hearing procedures: - a.
-The VP & Dean of Student Life (or designee) will chair the hearing (hereafter referred to as the Chair). - b.
-All hearings are closed to the public and must be held in a conference room or private office. - c.
-The hearing will be audio taped in order to provide a record in cases of appeal.
-The audio tape will be stored securely for 1 month and then destroyed. - d.
-All witnesses and students involved will be called into the hearing room to have the hearing process explained.
+- The Dean of Students (or designee) will chair the hearing (hereafter referred to as the Chair). - All hearings are closed to the public and will be held in a conference room, private office, or virtual setting. - The hearing will be recorded in order to provide a record in cases of appeal.
+The recording will be stored securely for one month and then destroyed. - All witnesses and students involved will be called into the hearing room to have the hearing process explained.
 Witnesses will be advised to give detailed and factual statements.
-Witnesses will be excused from the hearing room until they are called by the Chair. - e.
-The Chair will read the charge(s) and specific conduct code violated along with the name(s) of the persons(s) or office bringing them. - f.
-The accused student will make a statement as to whether or not they did or did not commit the described offense. - g.
-The Chair will review, with the student, the incident documentation and the evidence and/or witness statements collected related to the alleged violation of the conduct code.
-If appropriate, witnesses may be called to provide testimony. - h.
-In cases when the student(s) against whom charges are being pressed claims they are not responsible for the alleged offense, they will present relevant evidence and call witnesses as appropriate. - i.
-Witnesses will generally be asked by the Chair to attend only that portion of the hearing relevant to their testimony, although in some cases witnesses may be asked to be present during the entire hearing.
-Those witnesses who cannot attend may submit a written statement, but it must be provided 24 hours prior to the scheduled start of the hearing. - j.
-All parties present are entitled to make notes and ask questions at any time during the hearing, providing they have been recognized by the Chair. - k.
-The Chair will make a decision based on the evidence presented during the hearing.
-If a preponderance of the evidence exists (it is more likely than not that there was a violation of the conduct code) the student will be considered responsible for the offense. - 1.
-The Chair may have up to 24 hours to deliberate following the conclusion of the hearing. - 1.
-Students will be verbally informed by the Chair of disciplinary decisions as soon as they are made.
+Witnesses will be excused from the hearing room until they are called by the Chair. - The Chair will read the charge(s) and specific conduct code violated along with the name(s) of the persons(s) or office bringing them. - The accused student will make a statement as to whether or not they did or did not commit the described offense. - The Chair will review, with the student, the incident documentation and the evidence and/or witness statements collected related to the alleged violation of the conduct code.
+If appropriate, witnesses may be called to provide testimony. - In cases when the student(s) against whom charges are being pressed claims they are not responsible for the alleged offense, they will present relevant evidence and call witnesses as appropriate. - Witnesses will generally be asked by the Chair to attend only that portion of the hearing relevant to their testimony, although in some cases witnesses may be asked to be present during the entire hearing.
+Those witnesses who cannot attend may submit a written statement, but it must be provided 24 hours prior to the scheduled start of the hearing. - All parties present are entitled to make notes and ask questions at any time during the hearing, providing they have been recognized by the Chair. - The Chair will decide based on the evidence presented during the hearing.
+If a preponderance of the evidence exists (it is more likely than not that there was a violation of the conduct code) the student will be considered responsible for the offense. - The Chair may have up to 24 hours to deliberate following the conclusion of the hearing. - Students will be verbally informed by the Chair of disciplinary decisions as soon as they are made.
 The Chair will also discuss with the student any additional disciplinary consequences that will accompany the decision.
 This discussion may take place in the latter part of the hearing or whenever a decision is made.
-Written verification from the Student Life Office will be sent within 24 48 hours of the hearing. - 4.
+Written verification from the Student Life Office will be sent within 24-48 hours of the hearing.

 Major offenses such as those listed in the Equal Employment Opportunity & Non-Discrimination Statements, Policies, and Procedures (found elsewhere in this handbook) will be heard by the Conduct Hearing Board.

-- 5. Possible disciplinary sanctions for multiple or major offenses include: - a.
+Possible disciplinary sanctions for multiple or major offenses include:

 Social probation is defined as a time when a student needs to demonstrate appropriate behavior and work to be a cooperative and productive member of the campus community.
-A student on social probation is restricted for a designated period of time from: - · leadership in campus organizations and the Work Program, - representing the College publicly (UNLESS participation in that activity is REQUIRED for completion of their degree), - participating in 10% of athletic competitions for any sport they play, - · being hired for campus break work or receiving paid hours in the work program, - participating in off-campus study opportunities.
+A student on social probation is restricted for a designated period of time from:

+- leadership in campus organizations and the Work Program, - representing the College publicly (UNLESS participation in that activity is REQUIRED for completion of their degree), - participating in 10% of athletic competitions for any sport they play, - being hired for campus break work or receiving paid hours in the work program,

+• participating in off-campus study opportunities.